-The Department of Psychology offers two undergraduate degrees: a Bachelor of Arts and a Bachelor of Science.
-Both provide training in the theories and practices of psychology while also providing a wide-ranging liberal arts background.
-Students can participate in a robust undergraduate research program, signing up for independent study or community practicum to learn outside the classroom while earning course credit.
+Our Bachelor of Arts degree provides training in the theories and practices of psychology.
+Participate in a robust undergraduate research program by signing up for independent study or community practicum to learn outside the classroom while earning course credit.

 Graduate students can choose from over four dozen outstanding faculty mentors to help conduct independent breakthrough research.
 Our department offers a single Ph.D. program with concentrations in Cognitive & Neural Sciences, Quantitative Psychology, and APA accredited concentrations in Clinical-Community Psychology and School Psychology.

 The skills you learn here will apply to a wide range of careers.
 Critical thinking, analytical reasoning, communication, interpersonal skills, leadership and organization are all top skills that employers value.

 A general psychology minor will allow you to gain further analytical and communication skills to support your major learning.

 The neuroscience minor offers a strong background of how the nervous system works and is ideal for students interested in a career in neuroscience, biomedical sciences, animal behavior, psychology or medicine.